As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 Sunlight helps regulate wake and sleep cycles, as well as mental health.
 Spending at least two hours outdoors during daylight is also linked to preventing myopia development in children.

 While sunlight isn’t totally bad for your eyes, it’s still important to practice safety when out in the sun.
-Be sure to wear quality sunglasses that protect your eyes from problems linked to sun exposure.
-You should also wear sunscreen to protect your skin from sun damage that can lead to skin cancer.
+Be sure to wear quality sunglasses that protect your eyes from conditions linked to sun exposure.
+You should also wear a wide-brimmed hat and sunscreen to help protect your skin from sun damage that can lead to skin cancer.

 SEE RELATED: Is sun gazing safe for the eyes?